techspaceusict/techspaceusict.github.io/README.md

 - Make a PR
 - Contact any of your mentors in OSLC and Cogitans whatsapp group to help you make a PR.
 - Get creative, if you think this site can get better, then we are on the same boat.Submit an issue.
 Work on the PR.
 Get it merged.
+- This site is for about tech fest which held in every year in USICT,GGSIPU.